 - An ability to be kind, calm and cope with pressure

 How could Polo & Tweed help?

 Polo & Tweed are experienced, in London, the UK and around the world in finding the very best housekeeper/carers for our clients.
-We also work with families just needing a housekeeper or a carer.
+We also work with families just needing a housekeeper or a housekeeper/carer.
 Whatever you are looking for, our experienced team of consultants can help match the right candidate to the property.

 We aim to remove the stress from the recruitment process, and you can sit back and relax, knowing that the candidates you interview are fully vetted to the highest standards.

 If you’d like to know more, or want to discuss your specific needs please do get in touch with us here.